alexrobincrabbe/Wordwell/README.md

 #### Post List

 The main message board shows a paginated list of all posts, with 10 posts per page.
-The title, author, and number of replies is shown.
+The title, author and number of replies is shown.
 On desktop, the date of the most recent reply (or the date of the post if there are no replies) is also shown.
 The posts are sorted with the posts with the newest replies displayed at the top.
 A user can click on the title to view a post, or a username to see that user's profile.

 <div align="center">